hidayatarg/EntityFrameWork-dotnet-Sample-Project/Readme.md

 ```

+### DAL (Data Access Layer)
+under this layer we have Repository, Context, Database initializer

+### Entities
+a layer contains entities.

 ## Repository
 All of the code that interact with the Entity framework context class into its own class that is named Repository class.
 We are using the repository class instead of using the context class directly.